wafflespeanut/scripts/octopress-blog/source/_posts/2015-07-07-a-pythonist-getting-rusty-these-days-dot-dot-dot-part-2.markdown

 When I got to see that *effect*, I decided (almost immediately) to use the Rust-Python FFI for almost all my computation-related works in the future.
 As an undergrad in aeronautics, I've got some ugly computations (for which I've always used proprietary software).
 Maybe it's time for me to start using open-source and do the works all by myself!

 <small>**Sidenote:** I'm still entirely not sure whether this is efficient, or whether this is the proper way to do things in systems programming, so feel free to drop any suggestions.
 I welcome your *criticism* happily!
-Again, thanks to all the Rustaceans at the #rust IRC channel for helping me out whenever I got stuck.</small>
+Again, thanks to all the Rustaceans at the [#rust IRC channel](https://botbot.me/mozilla/rust/) for helping me out whenever I got stuck.</small>

 <small>You can also check out the discussion on [HN](https://news.ycombinator.com/item?id=9853688) and [Reddit](https://www.reddit.com/r/rust/comments/3ckv6z/a_pythonist_getting_rusty_these_days_part_2/).</small>

-[^1]: Of course, it's for that very same [diary](https://github.com/Wafflespeanut/biographer) I had talked about.
+[^1]: Of course, it's for that very same [diary](https://github.com/Wafflespeanut/biographer) I'd talked about.
 I had to decrypt a lot of files and search through them (which Rust is pretty good at).

 [^2]: Well, this also means that it's the coder's job to ensure that the code inside the `unsafe` block is actually safe.